 Hello, my name is Julie Nelson and I joined the CSNN Distance Education team in 2013 as an Academic Advisor.
 My introduction to holistic health came with my first job at a Chiropractic Clinic in Toronto.
 Researching for my monthly lectures, my passion for nutrition and natural health grew and eventually inspired me to seek out a higher education in the field.
 My husband and I moved to Florida, and after I had my two children, I was even more motivated to learn about alternative health care.
 I enrolled at Clayton College of Natural Health (Distance Education), and four years later (2005) I graduated with a Bachelor of Science in Holistic Nutrition and a Family Herbalist Certificate.
 I got a job as a Holistic Nutritionist at a local health food store and discovered that my greatest joy was counselling individual clients on how to achieve optimal health through natural nutrition.
 When I returned to Canada, I was thrilled to be hired by CSNN’s Distance Education office which allows me to pursue my passion, educating students about Natural Nutrition.

-Keyrsten graduated from the Canadian School of Natural Nutrition (CSNN) in Vancouver, B.C. in 2009.
+Keyrsten graduated from the Canadian School of Natural Nutrition (CSNN) in 2009.
 After over a decade of clinical experience at one of Vancouver’s first integrated medical clinics, established in 1984 – she’s developed a breadth of traditional and innovative skills in a professional and ground-breaking setting.
-As a senior instructor at the Vancouver branch of CSNN she now teaches several courses, including Nutritional Symptomatology, Allergies, Hormone Health, and Nutritional Literature Research.
+As a senior instructor at CSNN, she now teaches several courses, including Nutritional Symptomatology, Allergies, Hormone Health, and Nutritional Literature Research.
 A former dancer and avid runner, Keyrsten prides herself on her healthy relationship with good food – and excellent wine – and on her involvement in local communities across the greater Vancouver area, where she often facilitates both public and corporate workshops on various nutrition and wellness focused topics.

 Hello, my name is Susan Scannell.